galette/galettedoc/source/changelogs/galette_10.rst

 - Maintenance mode tells the super administrator it is enabled when they are logged in
 - The reminders cron script takes the instance URL from the settings
 - New feature flags mechanism, to ship features that are not production ready yet; flags are declared in behavior.inc.php, only apply in debug mode, and a ``galette:feature:status`` console command tells what is enabled
+- Improvements on dynamic fields: choice, date and file can now be repeated and you can now import up to 10 dynamic fields from CSV import.

 .. _ameliorations_130: